The estate of Cambo was first occupied by John De Cambo who, it is

 From around 1918 to 1945 the estate was run by the remarkable Sir Thomas.
 So brave he’d “fight his own shadow” and so fearsome employees and children would stay well away.
 He would patrol the estate on horseback and break poachers guns before them.
 A prolific woodworker, Sir Thomas would single-handedly fell and process mature trees from around the estate for his prolific production of carts, furniture and boats.

 Struan’s grandfather, David, succeeded after WW2 and came back from the Far East to run the estate which he did very successfully until handing it over to Peter in 1976.

 Sir David and Lady Erskine had started letting parts of the house in the late 1940s and during the 50s and 60s had many tenants often associated with the university.
 Increasingly apartments were let to students from September to June with holidaymakers in July and August.

 This is how it was when Sir Peter and Lady Catherine Erskine inherited the estate in 1976.
 By the mid 1990s letting to students had ceased and serious investment in upgrading the apartments took place before the Cambo of today was born.

 Peter and Catherine have worked tirelessly to make Cambo house not just a successful accommodation business but to turn the estate into a community hub with the foundation of the Cambo Heritage Trust charity and subsequent stables renovation into a first class visitor attraction with inclusivity and education as it's guiding principles.

 Peter and Catherine’s eldest son Struan and his wife Frances were married in 2012 and moved back to the estate to take the reins at the start of 2015.
 In 2016 they began to build Cambo House's reputation as an unrivaled venue.
-They continue to thrive under the challenges and responsibilities of managing the family estate in a sustainable and socially conscious way.
+They ran the entire estate until 2020 whereupon Struan's brother James joined the team.